A Primer on Stem Cell Research

 When applying these passages, and others, it becomes clear that we have the right to use the technologies that are available to us for the purpose of preserving and protecting human life.
 We also have the responsibility to use those advancements to the glory of God.

 Cord-Blood Stem Cells

-This term refers to the stem cells found in umbilical cords of newly-born babies.
+This term refers to the stem cells found in the umbilical cords of newly-born babies.
 A benefit of this source is that the umbilical cords are non-controversial sources for harvesting those stem cells.
-Although cord blood contains only one-tenth as many stem cells as bone marrow donations, there are still vital cells that can, and have been, used to help patients suffering with leukemia and other blood disorders.
+Although cord blood contains only one-tenth as many stem cells as bone marrow donations, there are still vital cells that can and have been, used to help patients suffering from leukemia and other blood disorders.